jordaninturrisi/Amazon_AWS_Research_Scientist_Challenge/README.md

 - **user_id**: the Id of the user.
 Can be joined to user_id in user_table
 - **timestamp**: the date and time when the user first hit the webpage.
 It is in user local time
 - **source**: marketing channel that led to the user coming to the site.
 It can be:
-  - ads-["google", "facebook", "bing", "yahoo", "other"].
+  - ads - ["google", "facebook", "bing", "yahoo", "other"].
 That is, user coming from google ads, yahoo ads, etc.
   - seo - ["google", "facebook", "bing", "yahoo", "other"].
 That is, user coming from google search, yahoo,  facebook, etc.
   - friend_referral : user coming from a referral link of another user
   - direct_traffic: user coming by directly typing the address of the site on the browser